 This phone came with a standard pony receiver.
-The first doors on these models were hinged to open left to right but interfered with the magneto crank, so later versions opened right to left instead.
-The following generation of Picture Frame Front phones eliminated exposed terminals as well and were made without cathedral top backs.
+The first doors on these models were hinged to open left to right but this interfered with the magneto crank, so later versions opened right to left instead.
+The following generation of Picture Frame Front phones eliminated exposed terminals as well and was made without cathedral top backs.

 Most Picture Frame Fronts are made of oak, but they can occasionally be found crafted of other woods.
 Writing platforms vary slightly in size and slant from model to model and maker to maker just as with Plain Front phones.

 Values vary depending on the cosmetic condition and whether or not the phone is in operating order.
 Collectors also value phones that are as original as possible with few reproduction parts used when they are restored.
 Most Picture Frame Front phones sell in the $100-$400 range.